Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Examples

-For this example, we solely analyse the stochastic particle flow methods, \mbox{SPF-GS} and \mbox{SPF-MPF}, against the original particle flow methods.
-We exemplify the sequence of particles' distributions acquired by the Gaussian particle flow, the scaled-drift particle flow and the stochastic particle flow in Figure~\ref{fig:Sequence-of-distributions3}, from which it becomes clear that the final distribution generated by the stochastic particle flow is highly similar to the true posterior density, precisely describing the local moments of the two modes.
-In opposition, the Gaussian particle flow generates a distribution that is excessively biased for the most peaky mode whereas the scaled-drift particle flow generates a distribution that does not describe correctly the local covariances for each mode.
+For this example, we analyze stochastic particle flow methods, \mbox{SPF-GS} and \mbox{SPF-MPF}, against original particle flow methods only.
+We exemplify the sequence of particles' distributions acquired by the GPF, by the SDPF and by the stochastic particle flow in Figure~\ref{fig:Sequence-of-distributions3}.
+It becomes clear that the final distribution generated by the stochastic particle flow is closely similar to the true posterior density, precisely describing the local moments of the two modes.
+In opposition, the GPF generates a distribution that is excessively biased for the most peaky mode whereas the SDPF generates a distribution that does not describe correctly the covariances of each mode.

 These findings are quantified by the average Jensen-Shannon divergences presented in Table~\ref{tab:Comparison-of-densities-for-the-bivariate-examples}.
-The Table~\ref{tab:Comparison-of-densities-for-the-bivariate-examples} shows a low divergence between the density filtered by the SPF-GS and the true posterior, a low divergence for the SPF-MPF proposal density as well as for the target density, whereas the divergences for the original particle flows are fairly high.
+Table~\ref{tab:Comparison-of-densities-for-the-bivariate-examples} shows a small divergence of the density filtered by the SPF-GS with respect to the true posterior, a small divergence of the SPF-MPF proposal density as well as of the target density, whereas the divergences of the original particle flows are fairly big.
 The SPF-MPF provides a high effective sample size.

-\subsubsection{Nonlinear, unimodal, bivariate model}
+\subsubsection{Nonlinear, Unimodal, Bivariate Model}